Deprecated analytics from ESCU versions 5.2.0 and higher

 - Modify the titles and other app metadata such as adding notes to the description to explain its history and the reason for retention.

-- Identify and create a backup of the lookups and macros used by the enabled deprecated detection.
+- Identify and create a backup of the lookups and macros that are used by the deprecated detection that is turned on.
+This applies especially for the filter macros that are denoted by the suffix of

 - Verify that the cloned searches work correctly before upgrading the app.